jnasante/ccew-ios/08-editable-tables/practice/practice.markdown

 Create a new single view application.
 Make the same changes we made to it today in class to turn it into a navigation controller application with a table view root view and detail view.
 Do not start with the master-detail template.
 Practice setting this up.

-You'll want to create a custom subclass of `UITableView`, set your custom subclass in the interface, hook up your delegates and data sources and set up your detail view segues.
+You'll want to create a custom subclass of `UITableViewController`, set your custom subclass in the interface, hook up your delegates and data sources and set up your detail view segues.

 **Data model**